Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): The B uchi Encoding of LTL

 \begin{theoremrep} The support of a B\"uchi automaton is a theory. \end{theoremrep} \begin{proof} This is a direct consequence of \cref{lem:buchi-support-cct}, as the intersection of (complete consistent) theories is a theory. \end{proof}

 Thus, B\"uchi automata indeed define an encoding.
 Every B\"uchi automaton $A$, being a finite structure, can be described in a finite code word $w_A$, which the encoding maps to the theory $\support{A}$.
 We call this encoding the \emph{B\"uchi encoding}, denoted $(\alphBuchi, \encBuchi)$, and the induced excerpt the \emph{B\"uchi excerpt} $\excBuchi$.
-In terms of expressiveness, the B\"uchi excerpt strictly subsumes the classical approaches:
+The B\"uchi excerpt is strictly more expressive than the classical strategies of finite representation discussed in \cref{sec:representation}:

 \begin{theorem} Let $\exc_\textnormal{base}$ and $\exc_\textnormal{models}$ denote respectively the excerpts of finite bases and finite sets of models.
 It holds that $\exc_\textnormal{base} \cup \exc_\textnormal{models} \subsetneq \excBuchi$. \end{theorem} \begin{proof}[Proof Sketch] The expressiveness of the B\"uchi excerpt follows from \cref{prop:ltl-kripke-buchi}. \Cref{fig:buchi-support} shows an automaton whose support can be expressed neither by a finite base nor a finite sets of models. \end{proof}